Pharm.D. Application Process and Instructions (2014-2015)

-The College of Pharmacy will again be utilizing a ‘rolling admissions’ process this year.
+The College of Pharmacy utilizes a ‘rolling admissions’ process.
 Review of complete applications will begin in September.
-Selected applicants are invited for interview and admission decisions will be made on a continual basis, starting in late fall, until the class is filled (by April).
-Students are encouraged to apply early to ensure themselves the best opportunity for acceptance.
+Selected applicants are invited for interview and admissions decisions will be made on a continual basis, starting in December, until the class is filled (by April).
+Students are encouraged to applyearly to ensure themselves the best opportunity for acceptance.
 Keep in mind that rolling admissions means that seats fill early and those who wait until the application deadline risk many seats already being filled.

 - PCAT Scores are required - see https://tpc-etesting.com/pcat/Default.aspx for test dates (July test dates are highly recommended)

-Step 3: Complete Interview at UNMC, if invited
+Step 3: Complete Interview at UNMC upon invitation

 Step 5: Admissions Decision and Requirements

 When your application is complete (Steps 1 & 2), your file will be evaluated by the UNMC College of Pharmacy Admissions Committee.
 An on-site personal interview is required to enable us to further assess your communication skills.
 Only competitive applicants are invited for interview.
-We begin scheduling interviews as early as October or November and continue offering interviews on a regular basis into early 2013.
+We begin scheduling interviews as early as November-December and continue offering interviews on a regular basis into early 2015.
 Candidates will be notified as early as possible of potential interview dates and will be invited to tour the UNMC campus in addition to meeting and interacting with College of Pharmacy faculty and students.

-The Admissions Committee works to make admissions decisions as soon as possible after your interview.
+The Admissions Committee works to make and communicate admissions decisions as soon as possible after your interview … specific timing will be announced as part of your interview ‘program’.
 Students will be notified of their admission decision via email within several weeks or several months after their interview date, given the ‘rolling admissions process’.
-All admitted students will be 'conditionally admitted' until they have met several requirements (PharmCAS Background Check, Final Transcript Submission, etc.).
+All admitted students will be ‘conditionally admitted’ until they have met several requirements (PharmCAS Background Check, Final Transcript Submission, etc).
 Students offered admission will be required to submit a non-refundable deposit of $500 to hold their seat in our program.
 This deposit will be credited toward the student’s first semester tuition.

 - Doctor of Pharmacy Program